 How to Offer Win-Win Perks to Millennials

-Because human nature is what it is, you can forgive a manager for implementing a half-baked idea, then watching in horror as canny young employees exploit their good intentions.
+Because human nature is what it is, you can forgive a manager for implementing what they think is an exciting idea for improving employee morale, then watching in horror as canny young employees exploit their good intentions.

 When you understand the most pressing desires of millennials, as evidenced by hard data, you'll know how you can tailor perks to appeal to those needs, without letting things get out of hand.